TomatenKuchenDEV/docs/docs/features.md

 	- [Minecraft server status](/mcupdate)
 	- Bluesky posts
 - [AFK feature](/afk)
-	- List of all AFK users on the server
+	- List of all AFK members on the server
 	- List of all mentions received while AFK after the AFK state ends
 - [Auto roles for bots and users separately](/autorole)
 - [Auto nickname on join](/autorole)